iron-vault-plugin/iron-vault/docs/index.md

 You can start reading about the various Iron Vault features here:

+* [[Rulesets and Homebrew#Built-in Rulesets|Built-in Official Rulesets]] - Includes support for Ironsworn Classic, Ironsworn: Delve, Ironsworn: Starforged, and Sundered Isles.
 * [[Blocks/index|Blocks]] - Special blocks used throughout the tool to render things nicely and give you handy interactive widgets for editing game data.
 * [[Commands/index|Commands]] - Various Obsidian commands, all of which can be bound to hotkeys or the quick access bar, for performing all sorts of game actions, like making moves, creating progress tracks, etc.
 * [[Entities/index|Entities]] - How Iron Vault represents all sorts of different game concepts, or some ways that you might choose to represent them yourself.
 * [[Sidebar]] - A handy right-panel sidebar for quick access to Moves, Oracles, and your Character Sheet, all in one, easy-access place.
 Particularly useful on mobile.
-* [[Special Links]] - There are `oracle:`, `move:`, `asset:` and `id:` links that, instead of trying to open a web page, will instead open a modal window with the contents of the thing you're trying to link to.
-For example, `[My Oracle](oracle:MyOracleName)` will pop up a window with the description and roll table for "My Oracle".
+* [[Special Links]] - There are special external links that, instead of trying to open a web page, will open a modal window with the contents of the thing you're trying to link to.
+For example, `[My Move](move:MyMoveName)` will pop up a window with the description and roll buttons for "My Move".
 * [[CSS Tweaks]] - Styling tweaks to make some things look nicer or more customized, such as the `iron-vault-embed` option for inlining embeds.
 * [[Callouts]] - Special formatting and generation for game-related callouts.
+* [[Rulesets and Homebrew#Homebrew|Homebrew]] - BYO Rulesets!
+Import custom assets, oracles, or even entire rulesets/games that conform to the [Datasworn](https://github.com/rsek/datasworn) data model.
 * [[Settings]] - Various configurations available to tweak your Iron Vault experience.
 * [[API]] - (Coming Soon) Are you a developer?
 We expose the plugin for easy access, for folks who want to do fancier things with Iron Vault features.
-* [[Rulesets and Homebrew]] (Coming Soon) - BYO Rulesets!
-Import custom assets, oracles, or even entire rulesets/games that conform to the [Datasworn](https://github.com/rsek/datasworn) data model.

 #### Installing the Plugin